Hesperian Health Guides

 How can you prevent infection?

-- Wash your hands frequently with soap and water or use an alcohol-based hand-rub.
+- Wash your hands frequently with soap and water or an alcohol-based hand-rub.

-- Wash vigorously with soap and water for 20 seconds, making sure to scrub beneath fingernails and cover the entire hand, wrist, and lower arm.
+- Wash vigorously with soap and water for at least 20 seconds, making sure to clean your entire hand, wrist, and lower arm.

 - Bleach: Bleach usually comes in a 5% solution.
-Add cold water (hot water will not work) to dilute it. .
-For floors and large surfaces, use 2 cups bleach in a 5 gallon bucket of water.
-To make smaller amounts, use 3 tablespoons bleach in 4 cups water.
-First clean with soap and water, then clean with the bleach solution and let it air dry.
+For floors and large surfaces, use 2 cups bleach in a 5-gallon bucket of cool water (500 ml bleach in 20 liters water) and let it air dry.

-- Monitor your health.
-If you have a dry cough, difficulty breathing, chest pain or pressure, and a fever, call your doctor or the local health official for instruction about how to get treatment.
-Because the most serious danger from COVID-19 is inability to breathe (Acute Respiratory Distress Syndrome — ARDS), treatment for severe cases will include oxygen and a mechanical ventilator, available only in health care facilities.
+- Monitor your health: If you have a cough, fever, difficulty breathing, body aches, or sore throat, first check with your health clinic or local health official, online or by phone, for instructions on how and where to get treatment.
+Because the most serious danger from COVID-19 is inability to breathe, treatment for severe cases will include oxygen and a mechanical ventilator, available only in health care facilities.